What are the Top Section Awards?

 If the Section Leadership Team approves a youth’s application for the Top Section Award, the Group Commissioner or Group Registrar should be notified.
 A Colony Scouter may do this on behalf of a “White Tail Council”, and a Pack Scouter may do this on behalf of a “Howler Council”.
 Troop Scouters, Company Scouters and Crew Scouters should notify Group Commissioners or Group Registrars themselves.

-Scouts or Venturer Scouts may need to show their Chief Scout’s Award or Queen’s Venturer Award certificate to their school counsellor or principal to receive their credits.
+Scouts or Venturer Scouts may need to show their Chief Scout’s Award or King’s Venturer Award certificate to their school counsellor or principal to receive their credits.
 A letter from the Council will also be provided.

 It’s common that multiple youth in a Section will earn their Top Section award at the same time, because they’ve participated in similar activities.
 When this is the case, each youth should still make a presentation to the Section Leadership Team; presentations should focus on the activities that were completed individually, like the capstone project.
 If the Scouters feel that the Section Leadership Team can’t be objective, they can ask all or part of the Section’s remaining youth to help with decision.